 What are the eligibility factors for the Post-9/11 GI Bill?
 You are potentially eligible if you have at least 90 days of aggregate active-duty service after September 10, 2001, and are still on active duty, or if you are an honorably discharged veteran or were discharged with a service-connected disability after 30 days, you may be eligible for this VA-administered program.
 Learn more about the Post-9/11 GI Bill here.

 What is the Yellow Ribbon Program (YRP)?
 The Yellow Ribbon Program allows degree-granting private colleges and universities in the United States to voluntarily enter into an agreement with the VA to fund tuition expenses that exceed the annual maximum cap for the resident tuition and fees at public institutions.
-Veterans who are utilizing Post-9/11 GI benefits and who are entitled to 100 percent of their benefit may be eligible.
-To participate in the Yellow Ribbon Program, you must be using Post-9/11 GI benefits at 100 percent eligibility, not on active duty, and not a military spouse.
+Veterans who are utilizing Post-9/11 GI Benefits and who are entitled to 100% of their benefit may be eligible.
+To participate in the Yellow Ribbon program, you must be using Post-9/11 GI benefits at 100% eligibility, not on active duty, and not a military spouse.
 There are a limited number of Yellow Ribbon awards available.
-Additional information on the YRP can be found at benefits.va.gov.
+Learn more about the Yellow Ribbon Program at NYU.

 Whom can I contact at NYU with questions about using military education benefits?
-Contact Karina Blanco, VA Certifying Official, at 212-998-4797.
+For questions regarding your military education benefits, visit the NYU Veterans Benefits page, or contact Karina Blanco, VA Certifying Official, at 212-998-4797.